MalwareMakers/Python-Botnet/README.md

 * `/help` - Brings up a help menue with all the commands and their functions.

 ## Helping Out:
-If you found this usefull or decided to clone this, Give this repo a star, thsi will help both gow thsi repo but also if there are enough stars I will do a complete update of the system with much better software.
+If you found this usefull or decided to clone this, Give this repo a star, this will help both gow this repo but also if there are enough stars I will do a complete update of the system with much better software.

 ## Find a Bug?